-- Bananas: I recommend mashing these when the liquid has been added to the oats as it will give you something to do during that time.
+- Bananas: Old bananas are fine to use, spots are ok!
+I recommend mashing these when the liquid has been added to the oats as it will give you something to do during that time.

 - Baking Powder: this help the muffins to rise.
 As much as we use self-raising flour in the recipe, it is also a good idea to use a small amount of this for full, robust muffins.

 - Salt: only a touch of this is needed.
 It helps bring out the flavours of the other ingredients when making baked goods.